net-lisias-ksph/KIS/Settings.cfg.md

 #### `KIS configuration`

-You can edit the settings.cfg file in the KIS folder to configuration
+You can edit the settings.cfg file in the KIS folder to configure the mod :

 ```
 Global